kaushik-manivannan-cloud-org/tf-aws-infra/README.md

 # AWS Infrastructure as Code with Terraform

 A comprehensive Infrastructure as Code (IaC) solution for deploying a multi-tier application infrastructure on AWS using Terraform.
-This project sets up a complete networking stack, auto-scaling application servers, load balancer, database infrastructure, and S3 storage following AWS best practices.
+This project sets up a complete networking stack, auto-scaling application servers, load balancer, database infrastructure, S3 storage, and serverless components following AWS best practices.

 ## Table of Contents
 - [Overview](#overview)